hazendaz/makeself-maven-plugin/README.md

 *** Special notes: ***

+- See release notes for more details
+- Version 1.8.1 full maven 4 compatibility
+- Version 1.8.0 requires java 11
 - Version 1.7.0 requires at least maven 3.6.3
 - Version 1.6.0 requires at least maven 3.5.0
 - Use version 1.5.1 with 'inlineScript' set to true if using startupScript to call a program with scriptArgs.